When worlds collide

 Justice and Betrayal

-William Willan was quickly arrested.
-Once Kennedy died, the charge against him was elevated to murder.
-However, what made this case particularly unusual was that members of his own gang testified against him.
-Gang fights were common, but there was an unspoken rule—maim, don’t kill.
+What made this case particularly unusual was that members of Willan’s own gang testified against him.
+While violence between gangs was common, there was an unspoken rule—maim, don’t kill.
 Willan had broken that code.

 Found guilty, William Willan was sentenced to death.
 He was sent to Strangeways Prison, where he awaited execution in the condemned cell.